Make is a build automation tool commonly used in software development to compile source code and

 rule

-The recipe then needs a way to operate on the right source file name, such a name can’t be written on the recipe because the name is different each time the implicit rule is used, to refer to the correct name we use
+The recipe then needs a way to operate on the correct source file name.
+Such a name cannot be written in the recipe because the name is different each time the implicit rule is used.
+To refer to the correct name, we use

 automatic variables